- Sports Injuries

 What can a Sports Injury Professional do?

-Perform ITB massage to help relax and loosen the tissues and use myofascial release techniques which have been shown to be highly effective.
+A professional therapist may perform massage to help relax and loosen the tissues and use myofascial release techniques which have been shown to be highly effective.